itsdfish/ACTRModels.jl/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://itsdfish.github.io/ACTRModels.jl/dev/)

-The goal of ACTRModels.jl is to provide basic functionality developing likelihood functions for the ACT-R cognitive architecture and generating simulated data.
-Currently, the library focuses primarily on declarative memory, but functionality can be be extended to other modules.
+The goal of ACTRModels.jl is to provide basic types and functions for developing models based on the [ACT-R](https://en.wikipedia.org/wiki/ACT-R) cognitive architecture.
+Please see the documentation for installation instructions, working examples, and related pacakges.